preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 Delete a page
 =================

-This page describes how this works with the labels used in Omnia 6.10.
 This functionality was called archiving in earlier versions of Omnia.

 When working with the navigation you can delete a page that is no longer needed.
 A deleted page is placed in the archive.
 There it can be restored or terminated.
 There's one archive per Publishing App.